frogster-shmd/frogster-shmd.github.io/_posts/2025-04-06-Prusa-MK4s-Build-Kit.markdown

 ![MK4s build image 5](/assets/img/mk4s_build_5.jpg)
 ![MK4s build image 6](/assets/img/mk4s_build_6.jpg)

-Of course to finish off the build I enjoyed a Czech style Pilsner for a Czech Printer.
+Of course to finish off the build I enjoyed a Czech style Pilsner for a Czech printer.
 Overall I would say it was a very pleasant experince.
 Prusa gives you ample extra parts and labels the bags when they do so.
 The hardest part was making sure I was confident in how I was tightening all of the components.
-Other than that it was an absolute joy the directions were very easy to follow.
+Other than that it was an absolute joy.
+The directions Prusa gives were very easy to follow.
 The build took me around two weeks working in the evenings for about an hour/two hours.

-There will certainly be some 3d printed projects on the way here are a few ideas that are floating around:
+There will certainly be some 3d printed projects on the way. here are a few ideas that are floating around:
 - A monitor stand
 - Indoor plant support
 - Enclosure for the printer